Blog

 Merchants can catch fraud by spotting warnings and implementing monitors.
 They can do so before it causes any significant financial damages.

-Basic detection techniques
+Basic fraud detection techniques

 Unusual login activity